firthyo/key-swap/README.md

 5. The extension will be added to Chrome.

 ## Usage
-1. Type or paste text into the "Input Text" field.
+1. **Type or Paste**: Enter the text you want to correct into the "Input Text" field.
-2. Click "Convert."
+   - For websites without restrictive security policies, you can select text directly on the webpage, and the corrected text will automatically appear in the "Corrected Text" field.
-3. The corrected text will appear in the "Corrected Text" field, which you can copy or use as needed.
+   - **Note**: On some websites with strict Content Security Policies (CSP), text selection and correction may not work automatically.
+In these cases, you can manually copy the text, paste it into the "Input Text" field, and proceed with the correction.

-## License
+2. **Instant Correction**: Once the text is entered or selected (if allowed), the extension will display the corrected text in the "Corrected Text" field.

-This project is licensed under the MIT License.
+3. **Copy the Result**: You can copy the corrected text from the "Corrected Text" field and use it as needed.